-In 2019, Benefits and Risks of Iron interventions in Children (BRISC) evaluation in Bangladesh tested the impacts of iron supplements or iron-containing multiple micronutrients on children’s development, growth, morbidity among other aspects of children’s well-being measured.
+In 2019, the Benefits and Risks of Iron interventions in Children (BRISC) evaluation in Bangladesh tested the impacts of iron supplements or iron-containing multiple micronutrients on children’s development, growth, morbidity among other aspects of children’s well-being measured.
 The study also measured maternal mental health and aspects of the home environment that promote children’s development.
-The World Bank and ICCDR, B (the original implementer of BRISC intervention) gathered information from 20-month children in 2022 To assess the effects of exposure to the COVID-19 pandemic in utero and infancy on the development, behavior, and growth of rural Bangladeshi toddlers.
+The World Bank and ICCDR, B (the original implementer of BRISC intervention) gathered information from 20-month children in 2022 to assess the effects of exposure to the COVID-19 pandemic in utero and infancy on the development, behavior, and growth of rural Bangladeshi toddlers.

-*Description of folder and materials”

 Figure 2.7 “Children in preschool lost skills in language and math in Brazil, Chile, Rwanda, and Uruguay”